-The Stranger, a half-breed bandit, is part of a band of thieves that steal a cargo of gold from a stagecoach.
-However, the Americans in the band betray him, and shoot all the Mexicans.
-Django is not completely dead though, and crawls his way out of his shallow grave, continuing his pursuit of the gold, and exacting a bloody vengeance.Written by
+The Stranger, a half-breed bandit, is part of a band of thieves that steals a cargo of gold from a stagecoach.
+However, the Americans in the band betray him and shoot all the Mexicans.
+The Stranger is not completely dead though, and crawls his way out of his shallow grave, continuing his pursuit of the gold and exacting a bloody vengeance.Written by

 David Gibson <firstname.lastname@example.org>

 17 of 19 people found this review helpful.

 Was this review helpful to you?